 - for the research and development of specific claims

 - to support First Nations participation in negotiations

-- to support First Nations participation in the Specific Claims Tribunal process.
+- to support First Nations with claims at the Specific Claims Tribunal.

 Canada looks forward to continuing the joint work on specific claims reform with its partners.
 These webpages (which reflect the current specific claims process) will be updated as this joint work evolves.